Chulalongkorn University Exchange

 Graduate students: A variety of international programs, which are taught entirely in English, are available.
 Please note that the SASIN Graduate Institute of Business Administration, the medical school, and the Thai Studies programs are not open to exchange students.

 You will typically enroll in 3-4 classes per semester, however, you may be able to enroll in up to 7 classes per semester.

 Most exchange students live in Chulalongkorn University International House, a 26-story residence hall for international students.
-Both single and double rooms are available.
+Both single and double rooms are available, but note that due to limited capacity, placement is not guaranteed.
 Rooms come fully furnished with air conditioning, modern conveniences, 24-hour security and safety systems.
 The residence is included in the university’s shuttle bus services.

 For more information, visit the Chulalongkorn Housing website.